kateescott/kateescott.github.io/_projects/mardi-gras.md

  - Event Design
 ---

-Event collateral for an internal Mardi Gras event at Prospa.
+Event collateral for an internal Mardi Gras event at Prospa aligning with the Mardi Gras 2020 theme of What Matters.